Article

 10. Discover What Motivates Employees

-An effective way to get a handle on employee satisfaction measurement is to ask employees whether they are satisfied at work.
+An effective way to get a handle on employee satisfaction measurement is to ask employees within the workforce whether they are satisfied at work.
 The survey could be offered over the company intranet.
-Many employees would welcome the chance to let their employer know how well they are doing and how the company could improve.
+Many employees would welcome the chance to let their leaders know how well they are doing and how the organization could improve.

-Many employees want to see that there is a clear career path with the company.
+Many employees within the organization want to see that there is a clear career path.
 For this reason, they are interested in continuing education and training programs offered by their employer.
-Employees want to see that investing in themselves will pay off in qualifying for opportunities at higher levels within the company.
+Employees want to see that investing in their own development will pay off in qualifying for opportunities at higher levels within the company, enhancing the workforce's capabilities.

-Flexible work arrangements also rank high on the list of what motivates employees.
-A company culture that is open to hybrid and remote work indicates that it values employee empowerment and autonomy.
+Flexible work arrangements also rank high on the list of what motivates employees within the organization.
+A company culture that is open to hybrid and remote work indicates that the organization values employee empowerment and autonomy, aligning with leadership and workforce development.

 11. Have Executives Set the Example

-It’s not enough to have executives understand how to succeed in business.
-They must also know how to set an example for company employees.
+It’s not enough for executives to understand how to succeed in business.
+They must also know how to set an example for the organization's employees, embodying leadership and the company's values.

-Company executives are the ones responsible for training middle managers on how to help their team members who aren’t engaged in their work.
-The company can’t have vice presidents who aren’t committed to leading managers to help them become engaged in their work.
-It simply won’t be successful.
+Company executives are responsible for training middle managers on how to help their team members who aren’t engaged in their work.
+The organization can’t have vice presidents who aren’t committed to leadership and guiding managers to help them become engaged.
+Without this commitment, the organization simply won’t achieve employee engagement success.

 12. Conduct “Stay” and “Exit” Interviews

-Engaged employees are much less likely to leave.
-Most companies conduct exit interviews routinely when an employee decides to leave.
-However, it’s just as crucial to conduct stay interviews.
+Engaged employees are much less likely to leave the organization.
+Most companies conduct exit interviews routinely when a workforce member decides to leave.
+However, it’s just as crucial to conduct stay interviews to retain talent.

 A stay interview is similar to an exit interview.
-The goal is to build employee retention and engagement strategies before employees start to become dissatisfied with their work and start looking for other opportunities.
+The goal is to build employee retention and engagement strategies within the organization before employees start to become dissatisfied with their work and start looking for other opportunities within the workforce.

-Employees start becoming dissatisfied at about the two-year mark.
-This is the point where they start looking to see “what else is out there.”
+Employees within the organization start becoming dissatisfied at about the two-year mark.
+This is the point when they start looking to see “what else is out there.”
 During a stay interview, ask employees what makes these other opportunities attractive.
-The employer can attempt to bring those factors into their company to retain talent.
+The employer can attempt to bring those factors into their organization to retain talent and strengthen the workforce.

-During stay and exit interviews, ask questions to explore employees’ motives:
+During stay and exit interviews, ask questions to explore employees’ motives and organizational alignment:

 • What things are important to them in a job?